RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 Question # 20.
 B. The Payment Card Industry Data Security Standard (PCI DSS) governs the storage, processing, and transmission of credit card information.
 The Health Insurance Portability and Accountability Act (HIPAA) governs protected health information.
 The Sarbanes–Oxley (SOX) Act regulates the financial reporting of publicly traded corporations.
 The Gramm– Leach–Bliley Act (GLBA) protects personal financial information.

-21. C. Cloud governance programs try to bring all of an organization’s cloud activities under more centralized control.
+Question # 21.
+C. Cloud governance programs try to bring all of an organization’s cloud activities under more centralized control.
 They serve as a screening body helping to ensure that cloud services used by the organization meet technical, functional, and security requirements.
 They also provide a centralized point of monitoring for duplicative services, preventing different business units from spending money on similar services when consolidation would reduce both costs and the complexity of the operating environment.
-Cloud orchestration tools are designed to manage workloads and seamlessly shift them between cloud service providers.
+**Cloud orchestration tools** are **designed to manage workloads** and **seamlessly shift them between cloud service providers**.
 Cloud access service brokers (CASBs) allow for the consistent enforcement of security policies across cloud providers.
 Cloud migration is the transition from an on-p remises environment to a cloud environment or between two cloud environments.

-22. C. Asymmetric cryptosystems use a pair of keys for each user.
-In this case, with 1,000 users, the system will require 2,000 keys.
+Question # 22.
+C. **Asymmetric cryptosystems use a pair of keys for each user.
+In this case, with 1,000 users, the system will require 2,000 keys**.

-23. B. The use of multiple public cloud providers to achieve diversity is known as a multicloud strategy.
+Question # 23.
+B. **The use of multiple public cloud providers to achieve diversity is known as a multicloud strateg**y.
 That is the scenario that Erin is creating.
-Community clouds are shared cloud resources open to members of an affinity group.
+**Community clouds are shared cloud resources open to members of an affinity group**.
 Private cloud resources are limited to the use of a single organization.
 Hybrid cloud strategies combine public and private cloud resources, not resources from multiple public cloud providers.

-24. B. Email is an application- level service that is offered by cloud providers as a software as a service (SaaS) capability.
-Block storage and network capacity are infrastructure as a service (IaaS) offerings and are infrastructure capabilities.
-Serverless computing is a platform as a service (PaaS) offering and is a platform capability.
+Question # 24.
+B. Email is an application- level service that is offered by cloud providers as a software as a service (SaaS) capability.
+**Block storage and network capacity are infrastructure as a service (IaaS) offerings** and are infrastructure capabilities.
+**Serverless computing is a platform as a service (PaaS)** offering and is a platform capability.

-25. A. Oversubscription means that cloud providers can sell customers a total capacity that exceeds the actual physical capacity of their infrastructure because, in the big picture, customers will never use all of that capacity simultaneously.
+Question # 25.
+A. **Oversubscription means that cloud providers can sell customers a total capacity that exceeds the actual physical capacity of their infrastructure because, in the big picture, customers will never use all of that capacity simultaneously.
 Undersubscription would be when a cloud provider does not sell all of their available capacity and this would not require that users not access services simultaneously.
 Overprovisioning occurs when a customer (not a service provider) purchases more capacity than they need.
-Similarly, underprovisioning occurs when a customer does not purchase enough capacity to meet their needs.
+Similarly, underprovisioning occurs when a customer does not purchase enough capacity to meet their needs**.

-26. D. The scenario describes a mix of public cloud and private cloud services.
+Question # 26.
+D. The scenario describes a mix of public cloud and private cloud services.
 This is an example of a hybrid cloud environment.

-27. D. In an infrastructure as a service environment, security duties follow a shared responsibility model.
+Question # 27.
+D. **In an infrastructure as a service environment, security duties follow a shared responsibility model.
 Since the vendor is responsible for managing the storage hardware, the vendor would retain responsibility for destroying or wiping drives as they are taken out of service.
-However, it is still the customer’s responsibility to validate that the vendor’s sanitization procedures meet their requirements prior to utilizing the vendor’s storage services.
+However, it is still the customer’s responsibility to validate that the vendor’s sanitization procedures meet their requirements prior to utilizing the vendor’s storage services.**

-28. A. When Lucca reviews the recovery time objective (RTO) data, he needs to ensure that the organization can recover from an outage in less than two hours based on the maximum tolerable downtime (MTD) of two hours.
+Question # 28.
+A. **When Lucca reviews the recovery time objective (RTO) data, he needs to ensure that the organization can recover from an outage in less than two hours based on the maximum tolerable downtime (MTD) of two hours.**

+Question # 28.1 B. Example: If RPO = 30 minutes, you can only afford to lose 30 minutes of data.

+Question # 28.2 B. RTO can never exceed the MTD

+Question # 28.3 A. Identify critical functions → Define MTD → Set RTO & RPO → Select recovery strategies

+Question # 28.4 A. Lower RPO = frequent backups / replication → higher cost.

+Question # 28.5 B. RTO must always be less than or equal to MTD.

+Question # 28.6 B. Though practically, it often means backups at least every 4 hours.

+Question # 28.7 B. The time required by business users to validate restored systems and resume work.

+Question # 28.8 C. Data loss cannot exceed 2 hours, and recovery must complete in 6 hours.

+Question # 28.9 B. Increased costs due to real-time backup or mirroring.

+Question # 28.10 B. RPO directly defines how much data can be lost.

+Question # 28.11 C. RTO = 5 hours, WRT = 3 hours, total downtime = 8 hours, within MTD.

+Question # 28.12 B. Hot site

+Question # 28.13 B. Because daily backups satisfy RPO = 12h (approx), and warm site supports RTO < 24h.

 29. D. The recipient of a message that was encrypted using asymmetric cryptography always decrypts that message using their own private key.
 The sender of the message would have previously encrypted it using the recipient’s public key.
 The sender’s public and private keys are not used in this process.